Search

 “Crazy thing to do!”
 I thought many things in “Osuofia in London” were crazy.
 As a typical English person, the storyline or subject matter was probably strange to you.
 Would you like to share with us, if you don’t mind, some of the contradictions …

-I wasn’t aware that in that tribe they would kind of inherit everything from their brother even if he were married and, in this situation, she ran the business … it was all her money as well.
-It was her life.
-They are going to take all that now.
+I wasn’t aware that in that tribe they would inherit everything from their brother even if he were married and, in this situation, his wife ran the business.
+It was all Samantha’s money as well.
+It was her life and his family was going to take that all from her.

-I was quite surprised that that’s still the case … in this day and age, that kind of thing is still happening because, obviously, it’s unfair if someone had put all the work and time, and their money into it, and they shouldn’t benefit at all from it, this is odd to me.
+I’m quite surprised if that’s still the case; that in this day and age that kind of thing is still happening because obviously it’s unfair if someone has put all the work, time and money into something, that they shouldn’t benefit at all from it.
+This is odd to me.
 But then, I get it, that’s how it is.
 But Samantha didn’t, so she decided to change things.

 Quick question here, why did it take you so late in the movie to reveal to Osuofia that you gave £500,000 to his brother?

 I didn’t write the script, but it is an odd thing.
-But I think earlier on she did say it’s her business as well.
-I think she makes it clear that it was joined business … that they worked together; so, it is a joint venture.
+I think earlier on she did say it was her business as well.
+I think Samantha makes it clear that it was a joint business that they owned together.

 Let’s talk about Mara.
 How difficult was it working with Nkem Owoh, was there any tension between both of you when you contend with his mannerisms which, perhaps, you were not so familiar with and how did you cope with Nkem’s strange mannerism as Osuofia?

-I was all so very aware he was kind of racist towards me in a way that shows I am supposed to be one of these ignorant white people who don’t understand African culture.
-I was very aware that I was playing a role of a white person in Britain that they have written, but I don’t know anyone like that in Britain, and that didn’t bring tension.
-He was just hilarious: A very funny man all the time.
+I was very aware that I was playing a role of an English white lady that they had written, but I don’t know anyone like that in real life so it was just a character and that didn’t bring any tension.
+Nkem was sweet and hilarious; a very funny man all the time.

 Yes, the experience was kind of new and strange but not in a negative way.
-It was all fascinating because it was different.
-So different.
+It was all fascinating because it was so different.

 Shooting the movie in Nigeria was probably your first time in the country.
 What was your impression of Nigeria and its people?

-My impression of Nigeria is very different between Lagos and Enugu because, in Lagos, it was all very noisy: cars everywhere, people at the windows of cars trying to sell you things and it’s all very loud, bright, and busy.
-I’m glad I wasn’t here on holidays because it was very unfamiliar and very, quite extreme.
+My impression of Nigeria was very different between Lagos and Enugu because in Lagos, it was all very noisy: cars everywhere, people at the windows of cars trying to sell you things and all very loud, bright, and busy.
+I grew up in a village.
+I don’t live in Central London so being in a city, particularly a Nigerian one, was very different.
+Even in London, no one would come up to your car or just walk in the roads though so Lagos was definitely more chaotic.

-It is amazing admiring these women carrying everything on their heads and how far everyone has to carry everything to get everywhere and all on foot.
-In the village, I was quite sad, but it was lovely.
-Again, everyone was so welcoming, happy to see you, and the kids thought we were really getting married; they were really excited when they saw us. … following us.
-It was beautiful.
+It was amazing admiring the women carrying everything on their heads though and how far everyone had to carry everything to get everywhere and all on foot.
+The sadness about the conditions there were in contrast with the lovely people.
+Again, everyone was so welcoming, happy to see you, and the kids thought we were really getting married; they were very excited when they saw us. … following behind us like we were celebrities.
+It was so beautiful to see their happy faces.

 You had to experience that village life as well because, in the movie, you had to fetch wood and carry it on your head.